Who Is This Credit Card Best For?

 If you have two or three trips to take this year and would enjoy staying within the Marriott Hotel network, this card will improve your travel experience.
-With automatic Gold Elite status and statement credits you can earn by spending money at Marriott hotels, this card offers many benefits for Marriott fans.
+With 15 elite night credits and statement credits for Bonvoy properties you can earn by spending money at Marriott hotels, this card offers many benefits for Marriott fans.

 There’s even more value for frequent fliers, as this card’s airport lounge access and TSA Precheck/Global Entry credit add lots of value and counteracts a high annual fee that might deter some applicants.